aczietlow/drupal-hipchat/README.txt

 FEATURE_NAME will be lowercased, trimmed of whitespace, and anything not a letter or number will be turned into an underscore.
-For an example in code, take a look at the shipped bot_drupal.module.
+For an example in code, take a look at the shipped bot_project.module.
 This information is provided by the bot under the following conditions:

   <Morbus> bot_module: help

   <bot_module> Detailed information is available by asking for
     "help <feature>" where <feature> is one of:
-    Drupal URLs, dns, karma.
+    Project URLs, dns, karma.

-  <Morbus> bot_module: help Drupal URLs
+  <Morbus> bot_module: help Project URLs

-  <bot_module> Displays the title of drupal.org URLs ...
+  <bot_module> Displays the title of project URLs ...

 DESIGN DECISIONS